tomogoma/micro-installer/README.md

 ## Uninstall ##

-`$ cd /path/to/consul-installer`
+`$ cd /path/to/micro-installer`

 `$ ./systemdUninstaller.sh`

 ## Configure a dependent systemd service ##

-If your service depends on consul, in the service’s unit file add the following lines:
+If your service depends on micro, in the service’s unit file add the following lines:

 ```